Mandatory Disclosure Rule

-There has to be mandatory disclosure whenever a case involves financial issues like child support, alimony, the division of assets, property, etc. The sharing of these certain financial documents helps the parties, or the court come to an agreement over a fair, financial distribution.
+There has to be mandatory disclosure whenever a case involves financial issues like child support, alimony, the division of assets, property, etc. The sharing of these financial documents helps the parties, or the court, come to an agreement over a fair financial distribution.
 It could also help determine a ruling over the equitable distribution of assets, properties, and finances.

 Requirements of Mandatory Disclosure Rule

-Any family law case in Florida that deals with finances or financial issues has to involve the use of mandatory disclosures.
-Based on the name, this rule requires or makes the parties involved disclose or share any monetary documents or information to the other party that may or may not have been known previously.
+Any family law case in Florida that deals with finances or financial issues has to involve mandatory disclosures.
+Based on the name, this rule requires or makes the parties involved disclose or share any monetary documents or information with the other party that may or may not have been known previously.
 Mandatory disclosure must be served within forty-five days of the initial action or pleading for the dissolution of marriage.

-If this deadline is not met, it may allow the court to end the case or refuse to consider the claims of the party that failed to comply with the disclosure.
-There are different requirements of mandatory disclosure depending upon whether or not the parties are seeking temporary financial relief or if they wish for initial, supplemental, and permanent financial relief.
+If this deadline is not met, the court may end the case or refuse to consider the claims of the party that failed to comply with the disclosure.
+The requirements of mandatory disclosure vary depending on whether the parties are seeking temporary financial relief or initial, supplemental, or permanent financial relief.

-The IRS W-2 forms or tax return transcripts can be given as well.
-Another form of documentation that may be required is pay stubs or some type of evidence of earned income from the three months prior of the financial affidavit.
-All of these forms are required under initial, supplemental, and permanent financial relief as well.
+IRS W-2 forms or tax return transcripts can also be given.
+Pay stubs or some type of evidence of earned income from the three months prior to the financial affidavit may also be required.
+All of these forms are required under initial, supplemental, and permanent financial relief.

 Difference in Provisions Determine Required Documents